fbpx

 With no further ado, let’s start with…

-Best of festivals in Toronto: Afrofest Toronto
+Best of Cultural festivals in Toronto: Afrofest Toronto

 Considered the largest african festivals in Canada and one of the largest afro-festivals in North America, Afrofest Toronto is a 2-day festival that brings together the African diaspora in Canada and provides a great exhibition of the vibrancy of the African culture.
 Afrofest Toronto gathers more than thousands of patrons every year, avid lovers of African music, food, culture and vibes!
 The festival also provides an amazing avenue for local Afro-Caribbean artists to perform and has invited internationally acclaimed African and Afro-Caribbean performers to its stage.
 This is by far one of the best cultural festivals in Toronto!